ccorsano/TwitchAchievementTrackerExtension/README.md

 Frontend for the Twitch Achievement Tracker Extension.

 ## How to run
-This is a React + TypeScript + WebPack application.
+This is a Svelte + TypeScript + Vite application.
-WebPack is used to ease development and bundle the production output.

 ### Pre-requisites
 - NodeJS / NPM
-- A code editor that works well with WebPack and TypeScript editing
+- A code editor that works well with Vite and TypeScript editing
   - Visual Studio Code
 - Twitch Developer Rig to run the extension